Yarnamite/2b2t-shoeSizeAndHeightList/README.md

 # 2b2t-shoeSizeAndHeightList
 A list containing the shoe size and height of several players on 2b2t.
 Some enteries may be false but I have no way of proving it so they are taken at face value.
 If you want to be added to the list dm me on discord with your ign, shoe size and height.
-My tag is ".Yarnamite#0531".
+My tag is "colmcille".
-Alternatively you could make a branch and add the enteries of yourself or others, then I could merge that with the main list or smth.
+Alternatively you could make a branch and add the enteries of yourself or others.

-yornomite#0293